pushkarv/machine-learning/projects/capstone/report.md

 ***Figure 13 - Initial Solution***

+Similar to mode 16, another high accuracy rate was achieved by model 15, structurally similar, but its L1 regularization is at the <u>*first*</u> Dense layer with a penalty of 0.50.
+Model 15 reached a validation loss slight lower than mode 16, but loss increased more rapidly thereafter, but reached a relatively same loss value after 1000 epochs.
+The testing accuracy for model 15 was 92.18%.

 #### ***Final Solution***

+In the initial solution, in both models discussed above, the model overfits.
+After trial and experiment with .various model configurations, ***model 23*** was able to maintain high accuracy rates with reduced overfitting.

+This final model solution consists of the same 3 pairs of 2D Conv./Max pooling layers, but with a Flatten layer, and 2 Dense layers separated with a  single Dropout layer, and no L1 regularization.

+This model was trained with dropout values of  *[.05, .10, .15, .20, .25, .30, .35, .40]*, and the maximum testing accuracy was achieved with a dropout value of ***0.10***.
+The model structure, accuracy curves and values are shown in the table below.

 |             Model 23             |                        Accuracy Graph                        |                          Loss Graph                          |
 | :------------------------------: | :----------------------------------------------------------: | :----------------------------------------------------------: |